Follow TV Tropes

 • Look Behind You: This is mainly for the fact that a lot of problems could be avoided by simply stepping aside, so that the villain could eye both the hero and whatever was behind him simultaneously.

 • Military School: Military schools were more common in ages where service was a family tradition, especially among aristocrats, and large standing armies sought new manpower all the time.
-They were (and are) also very common in dictatorships where the school seeks to instill loyalty to the regime (such as the Hitler Youth or the Young Baath Party).
-In modern America, this had once varied; in the 1990's and the late 1980's, it was considered justified for "problem" kids and delinquents whose parents were oft too busy to handle raising them in a nuclear family structure with a 9 to 5 job, but thanks to massive publicity of on site abuse, deaths of internees, and extremely harsh and inhumane treatment by both incompetent and criminally aggressive individuals, even its heads,note sending youths to military camps is viewed as borderline child abuse and most such institutions have closed.
+They were (and are) also very common in dictatorships where the school seeks to instill loyalty to the regime (such as the Hitler Youth or the Young Ba'ath Party).
+In modern America, the stance has varied over the years; in the late 1980a and 1990s, it was considered justified for "problem" kids and delinquents whose parents were often too busy to handle raising them in a nuclear family structure with a 9-to-5 job, but thanks to massive publicity of on site abuse, deaths of internees, and extremely harsh and inhumane treatment by both incompetent and criminally aggressive individuals, even its headsnote m sending youths to military camps is now viewed as borderline child abuse and most such institutions have closed.

-• Millennium Bug: The problem was noticed in plenty of time and a lot of work was put in to make sure things went smoothly when the year 1999 became the year 2000.
-At this point, most people barely even remember that there was a problem, or falsely assume that the problem was never real in the first place.
+• Millennium Bug: The problem was noticed in plenty of time, and a lot of work was put in to make sure things went smoothly when 1999 rolled over to 2000.
+At this point, most people barely even remember that there was a problem, or falsely assume there never was one in the first place

 • Minstrel Shows: Since Minstrel Shows got Condemned by History, they never appear in modern mainstream media played straight.
 Like Blackface, if they show up at all, it's generally for Black Comedy, satirical purposes, or Deliberate Values Dissonance in Period Pieces.